 Enjoy this fun read while learning everything you need to know about milk!

-Our staff of registered dietitians and nutrition specialists are experts on milk and dairy products, and we receive all types of questions about milk, such as, "Can I freeze milk?"
+Our staff of registered dietitians and nutrition specialists are experts on milk and dairy foods, and we receive all types of questions about milk, such as, "Can I freeze milk?"
 Learn more about storing and using milk, cheese and yogurt safely and whether you can freeze milk.

 This program, brought to you by Dairy Council of California, aligns with the Dietary Guidelines for Americans.